brandur/sorg/content/articles/aws-intrinsic-static.md

-**Update:** While the use of Lambda is still possible (and is still the most flexible option), Travis now allows you to configure cron jobs.
-This option is functionally the same as rebuilds via Lambda, but will take much less time to set up.
+**Update:** While the use of Lambda is still possible (and is still the most flexible option), Travis now allows you to easily configure cron jobs.
+They're functionally the same as rebuilds via Lambda, but will take much less time to set up.
 From the project's page in the Travis web interface, navigate to **Settings**, scroll down, and